2sang/OOD-baseline/README.md

 This repository contains reproduced vision experiments in
 _'A Baseline for Detecting Misclassified and Out-of-Distribution Examples in Neural Networks '_, by Hendrycks et al.
-It uses Tensorflow Keras API to build model.
+It uses Tensorflow Keras API to build blocks of model.

 I tried to keep the code simple but still nasty enough to confuse you.
 Any suggestions or corrections are welcome.